hashkanna/CarND-Vehicle-Detection/README.md

 ![alt text][image_2]

 #####Color Spaces and HOG Features
 Different color spaces like RGB, HSV have been explored.
+Finally, HLS transform has been found to perform better

 The hog package from scikit-Learn, skimage.hog(), has been used to extract the hog features